Most Livable Cities

 Adelaide is one of the cheapest cities while Perth is expensive.

-Perhaps controversially, we’ve put Sydney at number five.
-Although there is a huge amount to do in sunny Sydney, the city can be congested and is expensive.
+Perhaps controversially, we’ve ranked Sydney at number five.
+Although there is a huge amount to do in sunny Sydney, the city can be congested and expensive.
 It suits those with plenty of money who can settle in a good location.

 Smaller cities